 Increase training intensity

-After this Run & Walk rehab period of three weeks you may slowly increase your training intensity Choose carefully which elements you want to increase per running session: distance, duration or speed.
-But keep the total increase of your training intensity to a maximum of 10% per week.
-Keep listening carefully to your body and especially your (previously) injured body parts.
-If you need longer recovery, then do so!
+After this rehab program you can now slowly increase your training intensity, but don’t get over-excited.
+Choose carefully which elements of your training you’d like to increase per running session: distance, duration OR speed.
+Not all three at the time.
+Keep the total increase of the chosen element to a maximum of 10% per week.
+Keep listening to your body carefully and especially to your (previously) injured body parts.
+If you need a longer recovery, then do so!
 Take more resting days in between the run & walk days.
-Or stretch out the programme over a longer period.
+Or stretch out the program over a longer period.
 Just don’t rush it!!

 Flexibility, strengthening and core stability training

 After you’ve finally recovered from your injury, it is very tempting to fully get back into running.
 I know the feeling!
-You feel released again: no more pain, back into the fresh air and run!
-But be aware!
-You do not wish re-injure yourself again, right?
-Therefor it’s really recommendable to add flexibility, core stability and strengthening sessions to your weekly schedule.
+You feel released again: no more pain, back into the fresh air, and run!
+But be aware: this is the danger zone!
+You do not wish to re-injure yourself again, right?
+Therefore it’s really recommendable to add flexibility, core stability, and strengthening sessions to your weekly schedule.
 Strengthen all muscles in your lower body (calves, ankles, feet, upper legs, bum, hips) and core and keep them flexible too.
 Specific runners yoga can be useful.
-Always do a proper warm up before and cool down after each run.
+Always do a proper warm-up before and cool down after each run.
 This will all be helpful to prevent another injury.

 If you are injured right now: I wish you all the best.
 Celebrate every mini achievement of your recovery and stay disciplined not to push the mileage too soon!
-You will get back to your previous running level again!
+I know it’s mentally hard, but you will get back to your previous running level again!
 Just hang in there.

 I hope this post was useful.
-On my site www.morefun2run.com you’ll find more articles on running related topics.
-If you have any questions, feel free to send me an e-mail (firstname.lastname@example.org) or leave a comment below.
-I will get back to you as soon as possible.
+If you have any questions, please feel free to send me an e-mail at an*******@mo*********.com or leave a comment below and I will get back to you.